Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Components of Cyber Warfare

 A notable example of multilevel outcomes is the Stuxnet attack, where a highly sophisticated cyber operation targeted Iran's nuclear enrichment facilities.
 While the operation succeeded in temporarily disabling centrifuges, it also revealed vulnerabilities in industrial control systems that adversaries have since sought to exploit globally.
 For the attackers, the operation was a tactical success but also a strategic tradeoff, as the knowledge gained by defenders and subsequent tightening of cybersecurity around critical infrastructure complicated future efforts.

 It is important to recognize that outcomes in cyber warfare are not always zero-sum.
 Both parties can suffer losses, and the consequences can extend beyond the primary actors, resulting in significant collateral damage.
 Cyber warfare can be characterized using a framework defined by key elements.
 Each element corresponds to a game-theoretic counterpart.
-Clearly defining these elements facilitates the formulation of a game, providing valuable insights for its analysis, which will be explored in the next section.
+Clearly defining these elements facilitates the formulation of a game and provides valuable insights for its analysis, which will be explored in the next section.